 This was also the crap that fed the imagination of the idiots who stormed our capital.

-And the idiot politicians who stormed them on.
+And the sleazy right wing pundits and politicians who spurred them on.

 …and the idiots who don’t understand how the one led to the other.